Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-CHuck Norris can start a car simply by running his hands over the dash.
+Jayesh went bungy jumping without a harness.

-Updated on: [3/4/2025]
+Updated on: [4/4/2025]
 <!-- #jokeEnd -->